ECUdweber/thedanielweber/Angular2-Starter-Project.md

 ```
 mkdir app
 ```
 As mentioned above, our application will begin with a single module, or **component**, that will display some text to the screen.
+We can use both pure JavaScript or TypeScript to make an angular 2 app.
+Using TypeScript, it is easier and more programmer friendly :wink:

 Let's learn how to create a component using TypeScript.

 Create a file called *`app.component.ts`* as shown:
 ```